Walaa53/HW2/lab-05.md

     ## [1] 935  26

-Each row represents information about a nobel prize winner.
+935 obes 26 variables Each row represents information about a nobel prize winner.

 1. Create a new data frame called `nobel_living` that filters for